 Publicly traded companies and other entities are required by the SEC — or Securities and Exchange Commission — to file certain disclosure forms.
 These different SEC filings not only ensure regulatory compliance, but they also provide need-to-know information to the public.
 Brush up on the most common types of SEC filings and how to get the forms completed quickly.

 What is SEC filing?
 While it is often spoken about as if it's a single process, there are actually multiple forms with different purposes, deadlines and filing requirements.
 Taken together, the forms that must be filed with the SEC portray critical information about a company's operations and financial health.
-They allow investors and analysts to compare one publicly traded company with another, since all entities must complete the same set of paperwork.
+They allow investors and analysts to compare one publicly traded company with another, since all entities must complete the same set of data.
 They also allow regulators to verify that the company is following all applicable regulations and hold accountable any violators.

 Review the most common SEC filing forms to learn when each must be filed, what it contains, and how the information is used by stakeholders, including the general public and trading analysts.

 Filed annually from 60-90 days after year's end, Form 10-K dives into a company's financial state.
 This lengthy form contains a balance sheet, cash flow statement, income statement, comprehensive summary of market position, research and development, and a discussion of operations and business health over the year.
 Since the 10-K is complex, it is accompanied by an annual report that summarizes key takeaways with visuals.

 This is a simplified 10-K filed on a quarterly basis.
 It conveys a snapshot of the company's financial condition and must be filed with the SEC within 40, or 45 days of the quarter's end.
 Investors and analysts use a company's Form 10-Q to gauge its financial health vis-a-vis competitors.

 Necessary for disclosing important events that fall between time-bound 10-K and 10-Q statements, Form 8-K is used for major actions — from asset acquisition and executive appointments to bankruptcy filing, stock option adjustments and earnings releases.
 This document provides investors with timely access to information that might sway their behavior.